BrunoVT1992/ConsoleTable/README.md

 ## Features

-- Create formatted tables as a string with headers and data rows
+- Create formatted tables as a string with styled headers, footers and data rows
 - Unicode box-drawing characters for clean borders
 - Automatic column width calculation
 - Configurable cell padding
-- Text alignment options (left/right) for headers and rows
+- Text alignment options (left/right) for headers, footers and rows
 - Easy clearing and reusing of tables
 - Simple and intuitive API
 - Optimized for performance